 Rain Gauges in Europe in the 1600s

 Not long after Galileo's student Benedetto Custelli made the first recorded modern rain gauge measurement in 1639, Robert Hooke designed a rain gauge that is similar to what is still in use today.
 The top is funnel-shaped, and the water is directed down to a collecting basin.
-Hooke's gauge was in use for one year in London and collected 74 centimeter (29 inches) of water.
+Hooke's gauge was in use for one year in London and collected 74 centimeters (29 inches) of water.
 Elsewhere in Britain, Richard Towneley made the first extended measurements with a gauge, recording the rainfall in northern England over the course of 15 years.

 Rain gauges today range from simple plastic tubes to fully automated devices.
-Researchers have also developed a set of ideal rain gauge placement instructions, including having the gauge in an open area free of obstacles, and fairly close to the ground, were the wind is less severe.
+Researchers have also developed a set of ideal rain gauge placement instructions, including having the gauge in an open area free of obstacles, and fairly close to the ground, where the wind is less severe.
 Several projects collect data from rain gauge users to get a better idea of precipitation across a large area, such as the program run by North Dakota State University.
 Today rain gauges are not only used for measuring precipitation amounts.
 The rainfall collected is also measured for contaminants, especially those that are indicative of acid rain.